ehrpg/qstar/docs/character/skills.md

 For example, a [Skill][] with a value of `50%` could receive a `+10%` bonus.
 This means, that the target number you have to roll is now `60%`.

-Modifiers do not change a [Skill][]'s value---they do not make a character better or worse, but make a specific Task easier or harder for the character.
+Modifiers do not change a [Skill Rank][]---they do not make a character better or worse, but make a specific Task easier or harder for the character.
 They also do not give a better chance for a critical success.

 !!! example "Skill Modifiers and Critical Success Chance"
-    A character has an Athletics [Skill][] value of `33%`.
+    A character has an Athletics [Skill Rank][] of `33%`.
 He has a rope at hand for climbing, and receives a `+10%` bonus on the roll, which totals in `43%`.
 The Task succeeds, if he rolls `43` or less.
 The critical success chance is still `01-03` however, and not `01-04`.